-Raised Bill No. 1352 seeks to enhance energy efficiency and sustainability in Connecticut by updating definitions and regulations related to various energy-related products and appliances.
-The bill introduces new terms such as "Commissioner," "State Building Code," "Torchiere lighting fixture," and "Commercial refrigerators and freezers," while clarifying existing definitions and removing outdated terms.
-It repeals Section 16a-48 and replaces it with updated language that reflects current energy efficiency standards, effective from October 1, 2025.
-The bill also establishes new minimum energy-efficiency standards for appliances, including commercial dishwashers and televisions, and mandates compliance with the Energy Star Program specifications.
+Raised Bill No. 1352 aims to enhance energy efficiency and sustainability in Connecticut by updating definitions and regulations related to various energy-related products and appliances.
+Key insertions include new definitions for terms such as "Commissioner," "State Building Code," "Torchiere lighting fixture," and "Commercial refrigerators and freezers," while outdated definitions like "F96T12 lamp" and "Unit heater" are deleted.
+The bill also repeals Section 16a-48 and replaces it with updated language that reflects current energy efficiency standards.
+Effective from October 1, 2025, the bill introduces new minimum energy-efficiency standards for products, including commercial dishwashers and residential furnaces, aligning with the Energy Star Program specifications.

 Statutes affected: